WSF ferry HYAK, 14 April 1986,

 Washington State Ferry HYAK:

-Built 1967 at National Steel and Shipbuilding Co of San Diego, CA.
+1967: One of four superclass ferries built this year at National Steel and Shipbuilding Co., San Diego, CA.

 A reporter from the Seattle Times wrote that there were only four 15-passenger life rafts on the HYAK at the time of the stranding.